 The Default Router IP Address should also be available in the Instruction Manual that came with your Router.

-You should also find the Default Router IP Address printed on a sticker/label attached to the bottom of your Router.
+You should also find the Default Router IP Address printed on a sticker/label attached to the bottom of the Router.

 If the Default Router IP Address has been changed by your ISP (Internet Service Provider), you will have to find it on your computer using the next method as provided below.